Kherut/merlin_cpp/README.md

 # Merlin C++ Library

-## The library is not ready yet, don't use it!
+## The library is not ready yet, do not use it!
+The problem is that *curlpp* lib misses something, but we don't know what yet.
+We're going to use *curl* alone (then it should work), so stay tuned.

 An open-source C++ library for Merlin.